getify/You-Dont-Know-JS/scope-closures/ch7.md

 setupButtonHandler(btn);
 ```

-With the `setupButtonHandler(..)` approach, the `data-kind` attribute is retrieved once and assigned to the `recordKind` variable at initial setup. `recordKind` is then closed over by the inner `makeRequest(..)` click handler, and its value used on each event firing to lookup the URL and data that should be sent.
+With the `setupButtonHandler(..)` approach, the `data-kind` attribute is retrieved once and assigned to the `recordKind` variable at initial setup. `recordKind` is then closed over by the inner `makeRequest(..)` click handler, and its value is used on each event firing to lookup the URL and data that should be sent.

 | NOTE: |
 | :--- |
 | `evt` is still passed to `makeRequest(..)`, though in this case we're not using it anymore.
 It's listed only for consistency with the previous snippet. |

-By placing `recordKind` inside `setupButtonHandler(..)`, we limit the scope exposure of that variable to an appropriate subset of the program; storing it globally would have been worse for code organization and readability.
-Then closure lets the inner `makeRequest()` function instance *remember* this variable and access whenever it's needed.
+By placing `recordKind` inside `setupButtonHandler(..)`, we limit the scope exposure of that variable to a more appropriate subset of the program; storing it globally would have been worse for code organization and readability.
+Closure lets the inner `makeRequest()` function instance *remember* this variable and access whenever it's needed.

 Building on this pattern, we could have looked up the URL and data once at setup: